ChristophBellmann/TheRock_gfx1031/BUILD_EXPERIENCE_NOTES.md

    - Added `--no-clean` for the rare case where an in-place reconfigure is desired.

 29. **2025-12-19: Move stage→dist sync into bootstrap + unify logging**
-   - Moved the stage→dist symlink setup (rocm-cmake, sysdeps zlib/zstd, host-blas, and common cmake-config deps) out of `configure_gfx1031.sh` into `bootstrap_gfx1031.sh` so configure stays “pure”.
+   - Centralized early dependency preparation into `bootstrap_gfx1031.sh` so `configure_gfx1031.sh` stays “pure”.
+   - Later refined bootstrap to build `+dist` targets directly (instead of stage→dist symlinks) to avoid symlink edge cases while still providing early `dist/` CMake configs.
    - `bootstrap_gfx1031.sh` now appends to `build.log` (same log as configure/build) instead of using a separate `bootstrap.log`.
    - Downgraded the hipcc “missing” message from WARNING to INFO and clarified that hipcc appears only after the compiler/toolchain is built+installed into `./install` (not after the third-party bootstrap step).